 For many years we have woven tea towels (using a Pilling Lancashire loom) as demonstration pieces on steaming days which are then sold in our shop.

 Steam raising plant is not as it was during the working life of the mill, originally a Lancashire boiler with automatic stokers was used and supplied steam at 160 pounds per square inch.
 Archimedes screw type elevators moved the pulverised coal from the store to the stoker hoppers.
-This boiler is still on view but its high capacity is not required any more, A Cornish boiler that had been installed in the 30´s has been used throughout the museum´s existence, it has had a major overhaul involving taking it away for the work and a subsequent minor repair as well.
-Its centenary comes in 2012.
+This boiler is still on view but its high capacity is not required any more, A Cornish boiler that had been bought second-hand and installed in the 1930´s has been used throughout the museum´s existence, it has had a major overhaul involving taking it away for the work and a subsequent minor repair as well.
+We celebrated this boiler's centenary in 2012.

-The chimney has had attention twice in the life of the Trust, it was completely overhauled, pointed and linseed oiled by the late Fred Dibnah who also made extra stiffening bands for it, less rigorous attention was given to it in 2000 and 2011.
+The chimney has had attention several times in the life of the Trust, it was completely overhauled, pointed and linseed oiled by the late Fred Dibnah who also made extra stiffening bands for it, less rigorous attention was given to it in 2000 and 2012.